-Going concern and longer-term viability The Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified; and The Directors' explanation as to their assessment of the Company's prospects, the period this assessment covers and why the period is appropriate.
-Other Code provisions Directors' statement on fair, balanced and understandable; Board's confirmation that it has carried out a robust assessment of the emerging and principal risks; The section of the annual report that describes the review of effectiveness of risk management and internal control systems; and The section describing the work of the audit committee.
+Going • The Directors' statement with regards to the appropriateness of adopting the going concern concern and basis of accounting and any material uncertainties identified; and longer-term • The Directors' explanation as to their assessment of the Company's prospects, the period this viability assessment covers and why the period is appropriate.
+Other Code • Directors' statement on fair, balanced and understandable; provisions • Board's confirmation that it has carried out a robust assessment of the emerging and principal risks; • The section of the annual report that describes the review of effectiveness of risk management and internal control systems; and • The section describing the work of the audit committee.